-JMCS has an extremely low suspension rate at 0.2%, with only 2 students suspended the entire school year 2022-23.
-Of the two suspended, they were in the student groups for EL, SWD, and Socioeconomically Disadvantaged.
+JMCS has an extremely low suspension rate at 0.1%, with only 1 students suspended the entire school year 2023-24.
+The student suspended was in the student groups for EL and Hispanic.
 JMCS commits to keeping a low suspension rate through PBIS and responsive behavior interventions that emphasize keeping students in the program.